TommyQNguyen/Magix/README.md

 ## Tech stack used

 It's primarily written in PHP with the help of the WAMP Server.
-The game fetches data such as the game status, the cards in-hand or on the board with the help of JavaScript and AJAX.
+The game fetches data such as the game status, the cards in-hand or on the board with the help of JavaScript and AJAX by calling the Magix API.
 A blog section has been added and uses MySQL to store the users' blog post and the visitors' comments.